-Children under the age of 4 are at a heightened risk for serious complications from cryptosporidiosis because they are more likely to become dehydrated due to diarrhea.
-Pregnant women and other individuals with a weakened immune system, such as those who have had organ transplants, are also at heightened risk for complications from Crypto.
-Aside from discomfort, cryptosporidiosis typically doesn't pose a serious danger for others who become infected.
+Children under the age of 4 are at an increased risk for serious complications from cryptosporidiosis because they are more likely to become dehydrated due to diarrhea.
+Pregnant women and those with a weakened immune system, such as those who have had organ transplants, are also at greater risk for complications from Crypto.
+Aside from discomfort, cryptosporidiosis typically doesn't pose a serious danger when infected.

 You should call a doctor if your child is experiencing:

 - Bloody stools